Skip to content

 </body>

 Using a Blade layout (@extends/@section)?
 You can place the directive in the layout’s <head>.
-The directive uses Blade’s push/stack mechanism: chart components push their engine script tags when they render, and the stack is flushed wherever @liveChartsScripts is placed.
-Because @extends child views render before the layout resolves its stacks, <head> placement works correctly in this pattern.
+The push/stack mechanism works because @extends child views render before the layout resolves stacks.

 layouts/app.blade.php